§The `border` Confusion

 border-style: solid;

-border-color: #000;So, border: 0 is equivalent to border-width: 0, while border: none is equivalent to border-style: none.
-Since a border without width or style can’t be rendered, both values achieve the same result.
+border-color: #000;border: 0 is equivalent to border-width: 0, while border: none is equivalent to border-style: none.
+Since a border without width or style can’t be rendered, the result is the same.

-If the goal is to remove a border, I find border: 0 more explicit.
-Ultimately, as long as we stay consistent, either approach works just fine.
+If the goal is to remove a border, border: 0 is more explicit about intent.
+But either works; just stay consistent.